HLR/FoREST/text-to-image/README.md

 ---
 ## T2I Evaluation
-The source code of VPEval are borrowed from [VPEVAL](https://github.com/aszala/VPEval.git).
+The source code of VPEval are borrowed from VPEval.
-Please also read readme from their repository and download from their repository.

 **Notes**: